 Not to read Leviticus invites the question could I have been able to grasp the theological understanding about the atoning death and sacrifice of Jesus?
 Could I connect what the meaning was behind when Jesus first presented Himself to John the Baptist with the latter proclaiming “Behold, the Lamb of God who takes away the sin of the world.”?
+My working definition of the word sin is the outer symptoms of a deep virus within and from man’s selfishness and pride.
 Jesus is the culminating consummation of the Old Testament sacrificial system, which is one of the main themes in Leviticus.
 Jesus is what you find when you come to the end of the Law.
 He fulfills every need of every Old Testament Festival.

 A gem found in Leviticus is at the address of 27:30 of this book: “A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord.”
 He asks you to offer the first fruit or the best you have.

 Attributed to Mother Teresa, the following reminder is the potential outcome of the fruits we give:

 The fruit of faith is love.